discord-haskell/discord-haskell/README.md

 ## Known issues:
 - Init isn't parsing correctly
 - Client doesn't close correctly
-- All json serialization is currently in Types.Channel.
-Should be broken out
-- Only Channel api endpoints are implemented
 - Missing voice support

 ## Future goals: